What is the difference between thermosets and thermoplastics?

 Conclusion

-While thermoplastics are not as suited to higher temperature applications as thermosets, they can be recycled and re-used whereas thermosets cannot be melted and reshaped in the same manner.
+While thermoplastics are not as suited to higher temperature applications as thermosets, they can be recycled and re-used, whereas thermosets cannot be melted and reshaped in the same manner.
+For specialized applications, including plastic machining services and plastic molding in China, understanding these differences is crucial to selecting the appropriate material for your needs.